james-millner/jamesmillner.dev/content/posts/6-BlowingOffTheCobwebs/index.md

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="9045185639"></div><script src="https://strava-embeds.com/embed.js"></script>

 The cycling has definitely helped with that, <b>so it's not entirely couch to 5k</b>, more avid peddler-with-a-small-toe-in-the-water-for-triathlon-without-swimming!

+## Other updates

+One that's flown largely under the radar is that you can now schedule a call with me via [cal.com](https://github.com/calcom/cal.com).
+It's such a neat open source calendar alternative that syncs directly with your favourite calendars!
+So if you want to catch up about an opportunity, or want to discuss projects feel free to slot something in, and I'll get back to you!

+As always though if that doesn't work, find me on my socials linked here.
+Or comment below and I'll get back to you there too!